Top.Mail.Ru

 • Mosaic — assembled-from-fragments forms, tile-like surfaces.

-• Carbon — the carbon-fibre line in the six-tone Graphite palette: Bloody, Arctic, Winter, Multy, Toxic, Classic Graphite.
+• Carbon — the carbon-fibre line in the six-tone Graphite palette: Bloody, Arctic, Winter, Fused Graphite, Toxic, Classic Graphite.
 Some pieces are 925 silver with carbon insets; others are pure carbon on suede cord.

-• Classic Amulet — amulets with raw natural stones (tourmaline, aquamarine, heliodor).
+• Amulet — one-of-one amulets with raw natural stones (tourmaline, aquamarine, heliodor); two models, Thorn and Classic.

 • Fused — forms made from the deliberate fusion of parts, often hybridising two families.